LennoxLow/Chaos8ball/README.md

 - **OTA updates** (so you can remotely change the prophecies, currently it is sealed shut)
 - **Sound module** to make it growl or whisper weird stuff
+- **Vibration module** to give it a low rumble when generating prophecies
 - **RGB LED glow** for a dramatic effect

 ---